surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge-XT.md

 ### Window

-The Window oscillator is another shot at wavetable synthesis that is quite different from the previous wavetable algorithm.
+The window oscillator is another shot at wavetable synthesis that is quite different from the previous wavetable algorithm.

-The wave, which can be any wavetable included with Surge XT, is multiplied by a second waveform, the window, which can be one of 9 waveform types that are specifically made for the window oscillator.
-The formant parameter controls the pitch of the wave independently of the window, but as the wave is always restarted with the window, the pitch will remain the same.
+The wave, which can be any waveform included with Surge XT, is multiplied by a second waveform, the window, which can be one of 9 waveform types that are specifically made for the window oscillator.
+The formant parameter controls the pitch of the wave independently of the window, but as the wave is always restarted with the window the pitch will remain the same.
 Instead, the timbre of the sound will change dramatically, much depending on which window is selected.

-Unlike the Wavetable algorithm, the Window oscillator uses a more traditional resampling approach which doesn't result in harmonic aliasing.
+Unlike the wavetable algorithm, the window oscillator uses a more traditional resampling approach which doesn't result in harmonic aliasing.